What is project management? A complete guide for teams and professionals

-Our comprehensive guide to project management will help you answer these questions and teach you how to successfully manage a project.
+Our comprehensive guide to project management will help you answer these questions and teach you how to successfully manage a project, from planning to execution, delivery, and reporting.

 A project is a unique task that has a beginning and an end.
 It is undertaken to create something new or achieve a specific goal, such as constructing a building, developing a new software product, or organizing a team meeting.
 Projects differ from routine work in that they have a definitive endpoint.
 Projects require a skilled team that can plan and execute the work, utilizing a range of skills and tools to complete it.